TCNJ-Web-Team/Undergraduate-Astro-Site/to-do.md

 ## Up to date To Do's

-- change Three Up Heading for "Degrees" and "Departments" when multiple items in list
+- x change Three Up Heading for "Degrees" and "Departments" when multiple items in list
 - change Department icons
 - fix mobile version
 - on undergrad.tcnj.edu as homepage? or on academics site?